chenzyn/chenzyn.github.io/_pages/about.md

 Educational Background
 ---
-- 2023.7~Now: Research Assistant, Center on Frontiers of Computing Studies, PKU.
+- 2023.7~Now: Research Assistant, **Center on Frontiers of Computing Studies**, PKU.
-- 2023.9~Now: Master Student of the School of Software & Microelectronics, PKU.
+- 2023.9~Now: Master Student of the **School of Software & Microelectronics**, PKU.

 My work and reasearch